 Vanilla Cake

-- Preheat oven to 165 °C with the fan on and grease and/or line two 8 inch cake tins (I use my homemade cake release).
+- Preheat oven to 165 °C (329°F) with the fan on (see note 5 if you don't have a fan function) and grease and/or line two 8 inch cake tins (I use my homemade cake release).

 - In a bowl, sift together your flour, cornflour, baking soda, baking powder and salt.
 Using a whisk or fork, mix until well combined.
 Set aside.